Logical quality

 In many philosophies of logic, statements are categorized into different logical qualities based on how they go about saying what they say.
 Doctrines of logical quality are an attempt to answer the question: "How many qualitatively different ways are there of saying something?"
 Aristotle answers, two: you can affirm something of something or deny something of something.
 Since Frege, the normal answer in the West, is only one, assertion, but what is said, the content of the claim, can vary.
 For Frege asserting the negation of a claim serves roughly the same role as denying a claim does in Aristotle.
 Other Western logicians such as Kant and Hegel answer, ultimately three; you can affirm, deny or make merely limiting affirmations, which transcend both affirmation and denial.
-In Indian logic, four logical qualities have been the norm, and Nagarjuna is sometimes interpreted as arguing for five.
+In Indian logic, four logical qualities have been the norm, and Nāgārjuna is sometimes interpreted as arguing for five.

 Aristotle's two logical qualities

 In Aristotle's term logic there are two logical qualities: affirmation (kataphasis) and denial (apophasis).
 The logical quality of a proposition is whether it is affirmative (the predicate is affirmed of the subject) or negative (the predicate is denied of the subject).
 Thus "every man is a mortal" is affirmative, since "mortal" is affirmed of "man".
 "No men are immortals" is negative, since "immortal" is denied of "man".